 -

-Fiery replied to merwin7's topic in Hardware monitoring
+Fiery replied to the rat's topic in Hardware monitoring

 -

-Fiery replied to merwin7's topic in Hardware monitoring
+Fiery replied to BigBoss's topic in General Discussion

-We've implemented power TDP% measurement for nVIDIA Kepler video adapters in the latest beta version of AIDA64 Extreme Edition available at: http://www.aida64.co...35wh2v8zrbcxzip After upgrading to this new version, make sure to restart Windows to finalize the upgrade.
-The new reading will be displayed on the Computer / Sensor page, and it can also be put on the OSD Panel, SensorPanel, Logitech LCD, etc. Let me know how it works. -
+We've implemented a fix for the Intel RAID array enumeration the latest beta version of AIDA64 Extreme Edition available at: http://www.aida64.com/downloads/aida64extremebuild2208x6wkg7ntyhzip After upgrading to this new version, make sure to restart Windows to finalize the upgrade.
+Let me know if it helps to get rid of the BSoD issues -

 -